 The collection covers five centuries of natural and medical sciences.
-Highlights include the oldest pendulum clock made by Christiaan Huygens, Leeuwenhoek’s microscopes, as well as Kamerlingh Onnes’ ultra-deep freeze equipment and a prototype of the electrocardiogram.
-The Boerhaave museum is great for children, as you can even conduct your own science experiments.
+Highlights include the oldest pendulum clock made by Christiaan Huygens and Leeuwenhoek’s microscopes.
+Other showcases include Kamerlingh Onnes’ ultra-deep freeze equipment and a prototype of the electrocardiogram.
+The Boerhaave museum is great for children, as you can conduct your own science experiments here.

 The Botanical Gardens

-Leiden’s Botanical Gardens (Hortus botanicus) are the oldest in the Netherlands and have belonged to the University of Leiden since 1590.
-The Clusius Garden, named after the founder, is a copy of the first grounds’ design.
+Leiden’s Botanical Gardens (Hortus botanicus) are the oldest in the Netherlands.
+And they have belonged to the University of Leiden since 1590.
 Four centuries of careful tending have produced a magnificent garden with various exotic and rare plants.
 The exceptional gardens and greenhouses, including the Japanese Gardens and the Victorian Greenhouse, are well worth a visit.

 American Pilgrim Museum, Leiden

 The Leiden American Pilgrim museum is all about the Pilgrim founders of New England, who stayed in the city on their way to America.
-Furnishings from these times depict aspects of their daily life, while events involving the Pilgrims themselves are illustrated with a collection of sixteenth and seventeenth-century maps.
-As well as engravings by artists such as Gerard Mercator, Adrian van de Venne, and Jacques de Gheyn.
+Furnishings from these times depict aspects of their daily life.
+And events involving the Pilgrims themselves are illustrated with a collection of sixteenth and seventeenth-century maps.
+Engravings by artists such as Gerard Mercator, Adrian van de Venne, and Jacques de Gheyn are also on display.

 The Siebold House, Japanese museum

-You probably wouldn’t expect to find the most beautiful ancient Japanese objects behind a 17th century Dutch façade, but this is certainly the case at Leiden’s the Siebold House.
-On display are thousands of natural, artistic and cultural Japanese treasures collected by Bavarian physician Philipp Franz von Siebold during the 19th century.
+You probably wouldn’t expect to find exquisite ancient Japanese objects behind a 17th century Dutch façade, but this is certainly the case at Leiden’s the Siebold House.
+On display are thousands of natural, artistic and cultural Japanese treasures collected by Philipp Franz von Siebold – a Bavarian physician – during the 19th century.

 Museum De Lakenhal

-Another of Leiden’s museums, which details the crafts and history of the city is the Museum De Lakenhal.
-The museum is housed in the Laecken-Halle (cloth hall), a 17th century palace that is one of the finest examples of Dutch Classicism.
-The building used to be the centre of Leiden’s thriving cloth trade.
-Highlights are works by Old Masters such as Lucas van Leyden, Rembrandt van Rijn and Jan Steen, but there are also works by contemporary artists such as Theo van Doesburg, Jan Wolkers and Erwin Olaf on display.
+Another of Leiden’s fine museums, Museum De Lakenhal details the city’s crafts and history.
+The museum is housed in the Laecken-Halle (cloth hall), which used to be the centre of Leiden’s thriving cloth trade.
+This 17th century palace is also one of the finest examples of Dutch Classicism.
+Highlights are works by Old Masters such as Lucas van Leyden, Rembrandt van Rijn and Jan Steen.
+There are also works by contemporary artists such as Theo van Doesburg, Jan Wolkers and Erwin Olaf on display.